 Extensions and alternatives

 This solution can also be adapted for private networks by keeping all traffic away from the public internet.
-AWS Direct Connect and AWS Site-to-Site VPN are two services that provide private network connectivity between your on-premises environment and your AWS VPC.
+AWS Direct Connect and AWS Site-to-Site VPN are services that provide private network connectivity between your on-premises environment and your AWS VPC.
 Instead of using public Elastic IP addresses on an internet-facing NLB, you can create an internal NLB to front your VPC endpoints.
 To send traffic from your devices to the internal private IP addresses of your NLB, simply add the necessary routes over Direct Connect or Site-to-Site VPN into your VPC.

 Using an NLB with Elastic IPs exposes your IoT endpoint via its parent AWS Region.
 If your devices are globally distributed and network latency is of concern, you can use AWS Global Accelerator to optimize the network path by using the AWS global network.
 You create a new Accelerator, select the protocol and ports, and add the NLB in your region as new endpoint.
 The accelerator provides you with a new set of static anycast IP addresses that you can use in your Route 53 records.